-1. This Court has jurisdiction over this matter.

-2. The Complaint charges that Defendants participated in acts or practices in violation of Section 5 of the FTC Act, 15 U.S.C. § 45, and the FTC's Telemarketing Sales Rule (the "TSR" or "Rule"), as amended, 16 C.F.R.
-Part 310, by assisting and facilitating their clients who were, among other things: (a) placing telemarketing calls to consumers that delivered prerecorded messages; (b) placing telemarketing calls to consumers whose telephone numbers were on the National Do Not Call ("DNC") Registry; and (c) transmitting inaccurate caller ID numbers and names with their telemarketing calls.
-3. Defendant World Connection, S.A. neither admits nor denies any of the allegations in the Complaint, except as specifically stated in this Order.
-Only for purposes of this action, Defendant World Connection, S.A. admits the facts necessary to establish jurisdiction.
+- 1. This Court has jurisdiction over this matter. - 2.
+The Complaint charges that Defendants participated in acts or practices in violation of Section 5 of the FTC Act, 15 U.S.C. § 45, and the FTC's Telemarketing Sales Rule (the "TSR"), as amended, 16 C.F.R.
+Part 310, in the Telemarketing of their clients' products and services by, among other thing: (a) initiating and causing the initiation of Telemarketing calls to consumers whose telephone numbers were on the National Do Not Call ("DNC") Registry, and by (b) causing phone numbers to ring, or engaging Persons in telephone conversations, repeatedly or continuously - with the intent to annoy, abuse, or harass any Person at the called number.

-4. Defendant World Connection, S.A. waives any claim that it may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agrees to bear its own costs and attorney fees.

-5. Defendant World Connection, S.A. and the Commission waive all rights to appeal or otherwise challenge or contest the validity of this Order.
+3. Defendants neither admit nor deny any of the allegations in the Complaint, except as specifically stated in this Order.
+Only for purposes of this action, - 16 Defendants admit the facts necessary to establish jurisdiction. - 4.
+Defendants waive any claim that they may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agree to bear their own costs and attorney fees. - 5.
+Defendants and Plaintiff waive all rights to appeal or otherwise challenge or contest the validity of this Order.